leynos/lag-complexity/docs/lag-complexity-function-design.md

   vocabulary to guarantee platform parity.
 The ONNX graph omits tokenization-specific nodes, pins opset 17, and includes optional affine calibration so that outputs remain deterministic across environments.
+- **Runtime & artefact controls:** The crate exposes an optional `onnx` feature that pulls in a pinned `ort = "2.0"` dependency (bundling ONNX Runtime 1.18).
+Provider start-up recomputes SHA-256 digests for `depth_transformer_ordinal.onnx`, the INT8 variant, the MLP fallback, and the tokenizer artefacts before constructing inference sessions.
+Any mismatch raises an error and the provider fails closed, preventing partially loaded state.
 - **Performance roadmap:** Post-training static INT8 quantization and intermediate-layer pooling ablations are part of the committed optimization plan.
 These keep CPU latency below 10 ms p95 while shrinking artefact size